Modern Slavery and Human Trafficking

 - Batteries

-Supreme has exclusive licence agreements with big-name lighting brands and are proud manufacturers and distributors of Eveready, Energizer, JCB and Lumilife lamps, as well as the PowerMaster brand of light fittings. - Vaping
+Supreme has exclusive licence agreements with big-name lighting brands and are proud manufacturers and distributors of Eveready, Energizer, JCB and Lumilife lamps, as well as the PowerMaster brand of light fittings.

-- Sport, Health & Wellness
+- Sports Nutrition & Wellness

 Supreme manufactures and sells health and wellness products across a number of ranges, including protein powders, nutritional snacks and drinks and vitamins and supplements.
-Supreme brands include Sci-Mx, Battle Bites, Sealions and Protein Dynamix.The Group’s UK manufacturing base (VN Labs) manufacturers and blends some of the Group’s range of powders and vitamins.
+Supreme brands include Sci-Mx, Battle Bites, Sealions and Protein Dynamix.The Group’s UK manufacturing base (VN Labs) manufacturers and blends some of the Group’s range of powders and vitamins. - Drinks

 C. Customers and Geographic Footprint

-The majority of Supreme’s revenue is derived from its UK operations (more than 95% of group revenues for the financial year ending 31 March 2023 derived from the UK).
+The majority of Supreme’s revenue is derived from its UK operations (more than 90% of group revenues for the financial year ending 31 March 2025 derived from the UK).
 Of the remaining revenues, the majority are derived from EU sales.

 D. Supply Chains